cloudposse/docs/content/introduction/introduction.md

 1. You're on AWS
 1. You're using Terraform as your IaC tool
-1. Your platform needs to be secure and potentially requires passing compliance audits (PCI, SOC2, HIPPA, etc.)
+1. Your platform needs to be secure and potentially requires passing compliance audits (PCI, SOC2, HIPAA, HITRUST, FedRAMP, etc.)
 1. You don't want to reinvent the wheel

 With SweetOps you can implement the following complex architectural patterns with ease: